 Many people buy term life insurance to cover themselves until they reach certain milestones, like paying off a mortgage/debt, hitting a certain income threshold, or when their kids graduate college.

 Whole life insurance is a popular type of permanent life insurance, which means that there is no expiration date on the policy.
 Whole life insurance is more expensive than term, which is why it’s less popular.
 It also acts as an investment vehicle, and not everybody has the means to make that investment.
+If needed, you can also take a loan out against your whole life policy.
+Companies like harborlifesettlements.com offer whole life loan programs, where you can borrow money without losing the death benefit.

 For people who can afford it, whole life insurance can be a worthwhile investment.
 Additional reasons why someone might opt for whole life insurance is if they have a loved one, like a disabled child, who needs continual care even after their primary caretaker has passed.
 In a situation like that, term life insurance would likely not offer sufficient coverage.